carbon-language/carbon-lang/lldb/docs/resources/build.rst

 * the main build-tree for LLDB in ``/path/to/lldb-build``
 * a provided build-tree for LLVM and Clang in ``/path/to/llvm-build``

-Run CMake with ``-B`` pointing to a new directory for the provided build-tree and the positional argument pointing to the ``llvm`` directory in the source-tree.
+Run CMake with ``-B`` pointing to a new directory for the provided build-tree\ :sup:`1` and the positional argument pointing to the ``llvm`` directory in the source-tree.
 Note that we leave out LLDB here and only include Clang.
 Then we build the ``ALL`` target with ninja:

 ::